allymhong/fritter-backend/README.md

 This renders the `index.html` file that will be used to interact with the backend

-#### `GET /api/freets` - Get all the freets
+#### `GET /api/freets` - Get all AVAILABLE freets (personalized to user) – so underage (age 15+, but under 18) users will only get the unflagged freets (as the self-censored Freets will not be shown at all); flagged Freets will not have content visible to users.
+Users must retrieve Freet ID in for next API route with Freet ID to see specific contents.

 **Returns**

-- An array of all freets sorted in descending order by date modified
+- An array of all freets sorted in descending order by date created

+#### `GET /api/freets/:freetId?` - View flagged Freets by Freet ID (wanted to be consistent with isFreetExists checkers, and Deleting Freets)

+**Body**

+- `freetID` _{string}_ – the Freet ID of the flagged Freet to be shown

+**Returns**

+- View the raw contents of a flagged Freet by Freet ID

+**Throws**

+- Should throw `400` if `FreetID` is not given, but at the moment just returns all Freets
+- `404` if `Freet ID` is not found

 #### `GET /api/freets?author=USERNAME` - Get freets by author